RetroPie/RetroPie-Docs/docs/Colecovision.md

 ## Emulators [CoolCV](http://atariage.com/forums/topic/240800-coolcv-emulator-for-mac-os-x-linux-windows-and-raspberry/page-1), [lr-blueMSX](https://github.com/libretro/blueMSX-libretro)

 Note that CoolCV is only available for the Raspberry Pi currently.
+It is not able to run on the Pi4/400.

 ## ROMS